 - Pull-up bars are affordable, or you can rep them out at a park or anywhere there’s a bar to hang from.

 How to Do the Chin-Up

 Hang from a pull-up bar with your palms facing towards you, set about shoulder-width apart.
 Squeeze your shoulder blades together and pull up until your chin is at or above the bar.
-If you can’t do a chin-up yet, try jumping up to get into the top position, hold yourself in that position for 10 seconds.
-Do this a few times, aiming to increase the time of your hold.
+If you can’t do a chin-up yet, try jumping up to get into the top position, and hold yourself in that position for 10 seconds.
+Do this a few times, aiming to increase your hold time.